qige023/Glorex/docs/reference.md

 Reference
 ===============================
-some useful link might help...
+some useful link and steps

 ## FreeType Cross Compile ##